informedcitizenry/6502.Net/README.md

                 .byte %...###..
                 .byte %.#######
 ```
 Operands can also be mathematical expressions, even referencing labels.
-Math expressions can be nested in paranetheses, except in some limited cases (`lda ($02,x)` or `jmp ($ea31)`, for instance).
+Math expressions can be nested in paranetheses, except in some limited cases (i.e., indirect commands).
 Several operations are available.
 ### Binary Operations
 <table>
 <tr><th>Operator</th><th>Meaning</th></tr>